William Douglas (sea captain): Trading voyage of 1789

+Nootka Sound

 Douglas arrived at Nootka Sound on 20 April 1789 and anchored near the Nuu-chah-nulth village of Yuquot.
 He discovered that the Americans Kendrick and Gray had spent the winter on the coast of Vancouver Island.
 Captain Kendrick visited Douglas and told him that Columbia Redivivia was anchored a few miles away in what is now called Kendrick Inlet.
 Captain Gray had taken Lady Washington on a cruise to the south but returned to Nootka Sound within a few days of Douglas's arrival.
 Douglas found that over the winter Kendrick had built a trading outpost, which he called Fort Washington.
 It had a house, a gun battery, a blacksmith forge, and various outbuildings.
 Douglas also learned that the Americans had already taken the winter's furs, arranged trading commitments from the village of Nootka Sound, gathered furs to the south, and were about to head north.
 Douglas knew he had to send North West America trading to the north as soon as possible.

 On April 21 Douglas recorded the death of Acchon Aching.
 His body was taken ashore for burial—the first known case of an Asian, probably Chinese, dying and being buried in the Pacific Northwest.

 Captain Funter arrived on April 24.
 North West America was hauled up on the beach for repairs while refurbishing of Iphigenia continued on aboard and ashore.